Kani2k06/CODEALPHA-TASK-4/README.md

-# CODEALPHA-TASK-4
+🚀 CodeAlpha Internship - Task 4
+🩺 Disease Prediction from Medical Data
+📌 Objective: Predict the likelihood of diseases using patient health records.
+🛠️ Approach: Applied classification algorithms like SVM, Logistic Regression, Random Forest, and XGBoost.
+📊 Features:
-🔹 Task 4: Disease Prediction from Medical Data Built a machine learning model to predict the likelihood of diseases based on patient data.
-Applied  SVM, Logistic Regression, Random Forest, and XGBoost.
-Trained and evaluated the model on medical datasets such as Heart Disease, Diabetes, and Breast Cancer from the UCI ML Repository.
+     📂 Used structured data with inputs like age, symptoms, and blood test results 🧠 Trained models on datasets including Heart Disease, Diabetes, and Breast Cancer from the UCI ML Repository ✅ Focused on building accurate and interpretable healthcare prediction models